Skip to content

 clip0120

-Now we add the last two requests - adding a book and verifying that it was added.
-To do that open up the two requests and click Send then Record:
+Now, we will add the last two requests—adding a book and verifying that it was added.
+To do that, open the two requests and click Send then Record:

 • Add_Book (POST)